The Library owns five eBook Collections. Students, faculty, and staff may access these collection off-campus with their email username and password.

-The Graphic Novels research guide not provides a list of titles owned but also additional information on the history of graphic novels, web comics, and information on creating your own comic or graphic novel.
+The Graphic Novels research guide not only provides a list of titles owned but also additional information on the history of graphic novels, web comics, and information on creating your own comic or graphic novel.

 The reference collection is located on the second level across from the stair case.
 These books cannot be borrowed.
 Visitors may copy reference books as long as they follow the U.S. copyright laws.
 The copier is located on the first level of the library.
-It's 10 cents per page.

 Young adult (YA) fiction is a category of fiction written for readers from 12 to 18 years of age.
 While the genre is targeted to adolescents, approximately half of YA readers are adults.
 The subject matter and genres of YA correlate with the age and experience of the protagonist.